-Known as the Witch of Wall Street, Hetty Green was one of America's richest people at the turn of the 20th century, but she was also one of the most miserly.
+Known as the “Witch of Wall Street,” Hetty Green was one of the wealthiest people in the United States at the turn of the 20th century — but she was also one of the most miserly.

 Harriet “Hetty” Robinson was born in Massachusetts in 1834 to a wealthy New England family that made their fortune through their whaling fleet based out of the New Bedford port.
 Robinson’s only brother died when he was very young, leaving her the heir to the family fortune, a burden her father made sure she was prepared for.

 According to the National Park Service, she later recalled, “I was taught from the time I was six years old that I would have to look after my property.”

 Hetty Green steadily increased her fortune over the years by speculating on the dollar and investing in mortgages, real estate, and railroads.
 Green was also left money by several of her family members, increasing her already-sizable wealth.

 Newspapers dubbed her the “Witch of Wall Street” after she donned mourning clothes in light of her estranged husband’s death in 1902 and “thereafter she was never seen on the street except with a heavy swathing of black veil,” according to Boyden Sparkes and Samuel Taylor Moore’s The Witch of Wall Street, Hetty Green.

-Other sensational stories about the black-clad millionaire include that she was so miserly that she did not use hot water, lived in humble lodgings in New Jersey, only changed her undergarments after they had fallen apart, and only ate oatmeal that she warmed up on her office radiator (perhaps a dig at her Quaker upbringing).
+Other sensational stories about the black-clad millionaire include that she was so miserly that she did not use hot water, lived in humble lodgings in New Jersey, only changed her undergarments after they had fallen apart, and ate only oatmeal that she warmed up on her office radiator (perhaps a dig at her Quaker upbringing).

 The “Robinson v.
 Mandell” lawsuit became famous for its early use of forensic mathematics as statistical evidence; during the trial, a mathematician was able to use the laws of probability to prove Howland’s signature on the will Green produced was a forgery.

 As for hopefuls looking to mimic Green’s financial success, she gave this piece of advice: “There was no great secret in fortune making.
 All you have to do is buy cheap and sell dear, act with thrift and shrewdness and then be persistent.”